Zuzu3290/Ramulator2/src/test/README.md

 ## Usage

-The application is already built — cloning the repository allows you to directly run the test script:
+The application is already built, cloning the repository allows you to directly run the test script:

 ```bash
 python test_ramulator2.py